 What does that mean?

-No, just punting.
+No, no, punting.

-I mean lower on the ankle or lower on the hip.
+I mean, lower on the ankle or lower on the hip?

-It's higher because that's the same.
+Well, it's higher because that's the best.

 Are you suggesting that he wears mom pants?